petrstepanov/tiny-ramdisk/README.md

 Tiny RAMDisk
 ============

-Trivial persistent RAMDisk implementation for Linux with minimal footprint on your system.
+Simple persistent RAMDisk implementation for Linux with minimal footprint on your system.
 Only takes two bash scripts and one service.
 RAMDisk utilizes `ramfs`.

 * Files always reside in RAM and will never interfere with the swap partition.
 * RAMDisk dynamically increases in size as more files are added.
 * Each user on the system can have his own RAMDisk.

+RAMDisk functionality can significantly benefit older computers with slower hard drive speeds.
+Hard Disk (HDD or SSD) read and write operations are moved to the Random Access Memory (RAM).
+Therefore depending on the hardware setup of a particular machine, user will experience about 10x productivity boost.
+This is crucial when working with large projects in Integrated Development Environment (IDEs), running various computational analysis and working with large amounts of data.

-One should monitor the amount of data stored on the RAMDisk and make sure it does not exceed available RAM size.
-Otherwise system will crash.
+IMPORTANT: user is responsible to keep track of the amount of data stored on the RAMDisk.
+Ensure it does not exceed available RAM size.
+Otherwise system may have unpredictable behavior.

 How to Install
 --------------